Smart Saving for College—Better Buy Degrees

 Here's a list of some of the most common fees, charges and expenses found in college savings plans:

 - Enrollment Fee.
 Many college savings plans do not charge an enrollment fee.
-Almost all enrollment fees are under $50.
+Almost all enrollment fees are $50 or less.

 - Annual Maintenance Fee.
 Most college savings plans charge annual maintenance fees.
-These fees usually range from $10 to $50.
-Many plans reduce or eliminate this fee for residents, if you make automatic contributions, or if you maintain a certain balance, typically $25,000.
+These fees usually range from $10 to $25.
+Many plans reduce or eliminate this fee for residents, if you make automatic contributions or if you maintain a certain balance, typically $25,000.

 - Sales Charge (Front-End Sales Load).
 Several college savings plans charge a sales charge when you buy certain investment options within a plan or purchase a plan through a broker or investment adviser instead of directly from the state.
 Generally, you can determine the sales load by looking at the fees and expenses section of the offering circular or prospectus.
 Not every plan has a sales load.
 In some plans, a sales charge may only be levied on certain share classes of the plan.